Non-perturbative data for Weil-Petersson volumes and intersection numbers using ordinary differential equations: Introduction

-A key motivation for the present paper is the fact that the Gel'fand-Dikii ODE~(\ref{eq:gelfand-dikii}) also contains non-perturbative information, and so by extending the method just described to extract it, valuable information about the $V_{g,n}$ beyond order by order perturbation theory should be accessible.
-In fact, this presents an interesting opportunity, since there has been recent work on using resurgence techniques to go beyond the standard topological recursion, developing what has been called ``non-perturbative topological recursion''~\cite{eggls23}.
 A natural question therefore is how the non-perturbative information that can be found by digging deeper into the ODE method compares with that defined by non-perturbative topological recursion.
 In principle they {\it could} yield different results, since (at least on the face of it) they are different recursive methods, non-perturbatively extended using distinct techniques!

 Our paper will address this directly, showing agreement whenever the techniques overlap, but our methods in fact give {\it more} non-perturbative data than currently is possible using the techniques of ref.~\cite{eggls23}.

-Before describing our results it is worth reviewing the techniques of recursion and transseries.
+It is important to note that the ODE method we will describe is not the first approach to leverage recursive relations among Weil-Petersson volumes in order to extract non-perturbative information about the theory.
+Indeed, the volumes $V_{0,n}(b_1,\cdots,b_n)$ satisfy a recursion relation, first derived in \cite{z93}, which was subsequently employed in \cite{m94} to obtain a continuum, non-perturbative formulation of the specific heat $u(x)$ associated with $(2,3)$ minimal string theory.
+Unlike our approach, which relies crucially on the matrix model duality, this method is instead rooted in the connection between Liouville theory and the uniformization theory of Riemann surfaces \cite{zt88a,zt88b,t89,z90}.
+Closely related techniques were later applied to Seiberg-Witten theory in \cite{b04}, where they reproduced the recursion relations governing the instanton contributions to the prepotential of $\mathcal{N}=2$ super Yang-Mills theory with gauge group $\text{SU}(2)$ \cite{m95}.